 Plenty of businesses know they should be active on social media, but simply don’t have the time to manage it every day.

-If you love managing social media accounts such as Facebook pages, Pinterest accounts, or Twitter accounts, or you like creating beautiful content, there’s no shortage of businesses who need someone to manage their social accounts.
+If you love managing social media accounts such as Facebook pages, Pinterest accounts, or Twitter accounts, or you like creating beautiful content, there’s no shortage of businesses that need someone to manage their social accounts.
 Tasks could be: